-Short description: The proponents have assessed the efficacy of a segregated hatchery program of wild steelhead since the start of the hatchery program in winter 1995.
+Short description: We have assessed the efficacy of a segregated hatchery program of wild steelhead since the start of the hatchery program in winter 1995.
 Early results found lower survival of hatchery fish.
-The proponents are now examining the long-term effects ongoing releases of hatchery fish over four generations.
-The proponents propose an additional year of funding to complete ongoing data analysis and manuscript publication, and to archive samples and data in publicly available forms.
+We are now examining the long-term effects ongoing releases of hatchery fish over four generations.
+We propose an additional year of funding to complete ongoing data analysis and manuscript publication, and to archive samples and data in publicly available forms.